runemadsen/Cakemix/README.md

       "created_at":"2011-09-30T17:02:08.563Z"
     }

 Cakemix stores and returns data in a format called JSON.
 (More on JSON: http://www.json.org.)
-This is just the JSON version of the data you sent to cakemix -- you can see the values for user, project, hamster_count and need_food in there -- plus three internal variables cakemix is keeping track of: _id is the unique identifier for that bit of data, _rev is the revision of the data, and created_at is a timestamp.
-(Please ignore _rev; it is an unalterable internal field in CouchDB, Cakemix's underlying database.
-We intend to remove it from future versions.)
+This is just the JSON version of the data you sent to cakemix -- you can see the values for user, project, hamster_count and need_food in there -- plus three internal variables cakemix is keeping track of: _id is the unique identifier for that bit of data, and created_at is a timestamp.

 Storing and retrieving a single piece of data, however, isn't so interesting.
 Where cakemix is designed to be useful is in storing large volumes of periodic information.